purpleclay/gitz/docs/git/pull.md

  create mode 100644 folder/c.txt
 ```

-## Providing git config at execution :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}
+## Configuring fetch behavior :material-new-box:{.new-feature title="Feature added on the 21st of August 2023"}

+When pulling changes from a remote repository, a fetch happens before merging any changes.
+Configuring the behavior of this fetch is possible using the supported `WithFetch...` [options](./fetch.md).

+For example, you can limit the fetched commit history with the `WithFetchDepthTo` option.

+## Providing git config at execution

 You can provide git config through the `WithPullConfig` option to only take effect during the execution of a `Pull`, removing the need to change config permanently.